 In a simulation, the quality of visual graphics directly affects a

 user's ability to become immersed in the virtual environment.
-Our

-headlights, deformable terrain, ambient lighting models,
+shadows, headlights, deformable terrain, ambient lighting models,

 and pre-rendered light maps.

 SimVista Scene and Scenario Control